Partnership for Inclusion of Neurodiversity in Schools (PINS)

 • support strengthening of partnerships between schools and parent carers

-The project will focus on strengthening knowledge, skills and improving environments to better meet the needs of neurodiverse children.
+The project focused on strengthening knowledge, skills and improving environments to better meet the needs of neurodiverse children.
 Through a focus on supportive learning environments and well-equipped schools we can improve the outcomes for this group of children.

-North Somerset Parent Carers Working Together will be working with 13 Primary schools in North Somerset with our main focus to support strengthening of partnerships between schools and parent carers.
+North Somerset Parent Carers Working Together worked with 12 Primary schools in North Somerset to support strengthening of partnerships between schools and parent carers.

-List of 13 schools involved with the PINS project are listed below:
+The list of 12 schools who took part in the PINS project are below:

 • Ashcombe Primary School